pojntfx/felicitas.pojtinger.com/content/privacy/dynamic.md

 To exercise your right to data portability and erasure, you can manage it directly in our interface (export, import, delete).
 Your data is available in a structured, commonly used format.
 You also have the right to information, access, rectification, restrict processing, object to processing, and avoid automated decision-making.
 Contact us for any questions.
 We will respond to requests within 30 days.

+### License

+This privacy policy is inspired by the [Codeberg Privacy Policy](https://codeberg.org/Codeberg/org/src/branch/main/PrivacyPolicy.md).
+You can freely use and modify this text under the [CC BY-SA 4.0 (Attribution-ShareAlike 4.0 International)](https://creativecommons.org/licenses/by-sa/4.0/) license.

 ## Deutsch

 **Kurz und bündig:** Sie haben die volle Kontrolle und Verantwortung über Ihre Daten.
 Wir verfolgen eine Minimal-Erfassungspolitik.
 Abgesehen von wesentlichen Daten, die für den Betrieb des Dienstes erforderlich sind, erfassen wir keine zusätzlichen Benutzer- oder Tracking-Daten.